Sarvatus/k8s-kubeadm-containerd-master-role/README.md

 hostname: cent30  <--- hostname for your master node
 ```

-#### Additional vars for disable firewalld - when <false> just create rule for ports on control plane node:
+#### Additional var for disable firewalld - when <false> just creates rule for ports on control plane node:
 6443,2379-2380,10250,10251,10252
 ```
 disable_firewall: false